Tummy Time

 • Provides visual stimulation.
 Babies who lay on their backs tend to look at the ceiling, whereas when babies on their tummies they can look at the world around them.

-• Reduces the risk of positional plagiocephaly (flattened areas on a baby’s head).
+• Reduces the risk of developing flattened areas on a baby’s head (positional plagiocephaly or brachycephaly) and tightness in the neck (torticollis)

 For babies who dislike Tummy Time

-Lay down in front of your baby, so they can look at you.
+• Lie down in front of your baby, so they can look at you or use bright interactive toys.
+Make it a fun and positive experience

 Remember